openfoodfacts/openfoodfacts-server/docs/reference/api-tutorials/scanning-cosmetics-pet-food-and-other-products.md

 * If (it can happen) the product appears on the wrong project, we suggest you use the NutriPatrol API to let your users report it to the moderators, and the proceed to a product addition on the right project.
 The moderators will then move the existing data to the right project.
 Eventually, project categorization errors should be infinitesimal.

 ### Sample outputs
-* Please use the Open Food Facts API reference for most operation (data and photo addition, ingredient lists, categories, labels…)
+* Please use the Open Food Facts API reference for most operations (data and photo addition, ingredient lists, categories, labels…)

 #### Product in Open Beauty Facts
 * https://world.openbeautyfacts.org/api/v2/product/3560070791460.json